 Many consider Excelsior, a serif typeface designed by Chauncey H. Griffith, the best newspaper typeface of all time.

 Xerography, a dry photocopying technique, is invented by Chester Carlson.
+A decade later the Haloid Company, which will later become Xerox, licenses the patent for commercial use.

 The Bobst AP 900 Autoplatenautomatic flatbed die-cutter can process over 4000 sheets per hour, compared to 1200 for a manual press.